standardebooks/tools/README.md

 - Add more test cases to the test framework.

-- Figure out if it’s possible to install required fonts using setup.py, instead of a console incantation.

 - Figure out if it’s possible to install Bash/ZSH completions using setup.py, *without* root; this may not be possible?

 - Writing installation instructions for Bash and ZSH completions for MacOS.